pythonindia/inpycon-blog/content/blog/2021/announcing-pycon-india.md

 **Ticket sales will be going live on April 15, 2021.**

 **The format for devsprints is still being planned and can be changed anytime before the conference.**

-** *There have been some updates to the conference structure*

-The conference will be taking place from September 17th to 20th, 2021 with the following structure

-* Workshops: September 17
-* Conference Days: September 18 and 19
-* Devsprints: September 20

 ## Platform